tejuscs/adb_azure/chat-with-your-data-using-genai/chat-with-your-data-using-genai.md

 </copy>
 ```

+- Now apply GenAI in a query to get the answer

 ```
 <copy>
--- now apply GenAI in a query to get the answer
 WITH prompt_document AS (
     -- this json document
     SELECT JSON_OBJECT(